jiahaoli57/FinOL/docs/source/key_features/optimizers.rst

 ``RAdam``
 ~~~~~~~~~~~~

-:Description: RAdam is a rectified version of Adam, which which not only explicitly rectifies the variance and is theoretically sound, but also compares favorably with the heuristic warmup.
+:Description: RAdam is a rectified version of Adam, which not only explicitly rectifies the variance and is theoretically sound, but also compares favorably with the heuristic warmup.
 :Source: `On the Variance of the Adaptive Learning Rate and Beyond <https://arxiv.org/abs/1908.03265>`__.
 :Pseudo-Code:
 .. figure:: ../../images/optimizers/RAdam.png